creativescala/creative-scala/src/pages/programs/names.md

 ```

 In the previous section we introduced a lot of new concepts.
-In this section we'll explore on those concepts: naming values.
+In this section we'll explore one of those concepts: naming values.

 We use names to refer to things.
 For example, "Professeur Emile Perrot" refers to a very fragrant rose variety, while "Cherry Parfait" is a highly disease resistant variety but barely smells at all.